 Employee Security Awareness Training

 In an effort to comply with this act, it’s imperative that your company go under security awareness training.
-The purpose of security awareness training is to train employees on security practices because software alone often isn’t enough to thwart cyberattacks and prevent data breaches.
+The purpose of security awareness training is to train employees on best security practices because software alone often isn’t enough to thwart cyberattacks and prevent data breaches.

 High-quality cybersecurity training should include several areas of security awareness and practice, including email phishing testing and education, social engineering defense, and practice exercises.